kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 graduate through stability levels.

 During upgrades and downgrades, the storage version is particularly important.
-To enable upgrades and rollbacks, the version selected for storage in etcd in version N must be (en/de)codable for k8s versions N-1 through N+1.
+To enable upgrades and rollbacks, pre compatibility version, the version selected for storage in etcd in version N must be (en/de)codable for k8s versions N-1 through N+1.
+With compatibility version, the version selected for storage in etcd for the combination of `EmulationVersion` and `MinCompatibilityVersion` must be (en/de)codable for k8s versions `MinCompatibilityVersion` through `EmulationVersion+1`.

-Thus, to determine the storage version to use at compatibility version N, we will find the set of all supported GVRs for each of N-1, N, and N+1 and intersect them to find a list of all GVRs supported by every binary version in the window.
+Thus, to determine the storage version to use at compatibility version N, we will find the set of all supported GVRs for each version in the range of `MinCompatibilityVersion` and `EmulationVersion+1` and intersect them to find a list of all GVRs supported by every binary version in the window.
 The storage version of each group-resource is the newest (using kube-aware version sorting) version found in that list for that group-resource.